AlexsLemonade/reproducible-research/external-workshops/using-tools-and-materials.md

 * Make sure you are the owner of the new repository and click `Create Fork`.
 <img src="screenshots/rrp-exercises-fork-2.png" width=800>

-After forking each of the repositories, you will have access to all materials and can make any modifications to your own copies.
-You can interact with the materials on your GitHub account, but we recommend that you also clone your new repositories to your own computer using the command line or a GUI!
+After forking each of the repositories, you can interact with the materials on your GitHub account, but we recommend that you also clone your new repositories to your own computer using the command line or a GUI!

 * **Need help with this?** [Check out the instructions](https://docs.google.com/presentation/d/1eiGZA4PYBKJx5HDCo3UDOAB7q415gg96TehxilCHwlA/edit#slide=id.p) provided in the slides for the `Introduction to Git; Forking and cloning a repository` module of the workshop!

-## Creating a course website